diffConv: Analyzing Irregular Point Clouds with an Irregular View: Introduction

 The availability and affordability of 3D sensors are rapidly increasing.
 As a result, the point cloud --- one of the most widely-employed representations of 3D objects --- is used extensively in computer vision applications such as autonomous driving, medical robots, and virtual reality \cite{qi2017pointnet++,dometios2017real,blanc2020genuage}.
 The industrial demand has prompted a strong call for exploiting the underlying geometric information in points, fuelling deep learning models that rely on learning effective local point features~\cite{qi2017pointnet++,wang2019dynamic,wang2019graph,li2019deepgcns}.

-Local feature learning schemes \cite{qi2017pointnet++,xiang2021walk,wang2019dynamic} typically consist of two main steps, namely \emph{point grouping} and \emph{feature aggregation}.
-Point grouping gathers the neighbors of key points, which are encoded and fused in the subsequent feature aggregation.
+Local feature learning schemes~\cite{qi2017pointnet++,xiang2021walk,wang2019dynamic} typically consist of two main steps, namely \emph{point grouping} and \emph{feature aggregation}.
+Point grouping gathers the neighbors of key points, to be encoded and fused in the subsequent feature aggregation.

 Unlike grid data, points are unordered and unstructured, posing great challenges to the processing; indeed, standard convolutional neural networks (CNNs) \cite{he2016deep,tan2019efficientnet} only work with grid data in a regular \emph{view}, or neighborhood.
 Point grouping and feature aggregation are often designed to imitate the regular view, or fixed neighborhood size and structure, that we know from convolutions on images.
 This imitation imposes inductive biases on the point cloud structure.